 What is the HITECH Act?

-The “Health Information Technology for Economic and Clinical Health” (HITECH) Act was signed into law in February 2009 as part of the American Recovery and Reinvestment Act by President Obama, with the primary purpose of encouraging healthcare providers to adopt Electronic Healthcare Records and supporting technology.
+HITECH stands for the“Health Information Technology for Economic and Clinical Health” Act and was signed into law in February 2009 as part of the American Recovery and Reinvestment Act by President Obama, with the primary purpose of encouraging healthcare providers to adopt Electronic Healthcare Records and supporting technology.
 It foresaw the potential impact, both good and bad, of the growth of the exchange of electronic protected health information (ePHI) between doctors, hospitals, and vendors that store ePHI.
 The act also removed some ambiguity in the HIPAA law by clearing up some language of the act, working to ensure that business associates were complying with HIPAA standards and were notifying affected parties when their PHI was compromised

 To help encourage healthcare providers to adopt EHR technologies, the act included financial incentives for early adoption of those technologies until 2015.
 After 2015, it began to levy financial penalties in the form of reductions of Medicare and Medicaid reimbursement for physicians who had not adopted EHR technologies.

 Incentives for Electronic Medical Record Access

 The HIPAA Privacy rule gave patients the right of access to their medical records.
 The HITECH act took that a step further and allows patients the right to obtain the PHI in an electronic format if they desired it in that format.
 This makes it easier for individuals to share their health records with other organizations and brought official HIPAA guidelines into alignment with the state laws that mandate patient access to their own medical records.
 Additionally, the act specifies that practices may only charge for the labor costs of fulfilling the request.

 The HIPAA HITECH Act & Business Associates